Donald Trump Will Not Be Allowed Back on Facebook Yet—But a Bigger Showdown Is Coming

 Next, the panel then looks at how the decision fits with Facebook’s existing policies.
 When panel members come to an agreement, they submit the decision to the rest of the Board’s 19 members, who vote.
 If the ruling receives a simple majority, the Board announces its decision.

-In allowing Trump back on Facebook, the Oversight Board ruling affirmed the company’s decision earlier this year.
+By putting the hot-button issue of Trump’s access to Facebook back in the company’s hands, the Oversight Board is forcing the social media giant to once again address an issue it had hoped was settled.
 “We look forward to receiving the Board’s decision,” Clegg said in January.
 “We hope, given the clear justification for our actions on January 7, that it will uphold the choices we made.”